Creating a Regional Transportation Safety Strategy

 Phase 1: Safety trends and challenges – January to July 2016.
 A status review of the 2012 Regional Transportation Safety Plan, including updating safety data, documenting trends and challenges and changes in policies will result in a set of proposed updates to the plan in this phase.
 Related story: Metro's new Crashmap helps turn stats into stories

-Phase 2: Regional safety policies and strategies – July 2016 to February 2017.
-Working with a technical work group, this phase will result in an draft action plan and safety strategy and draft updates to safety-related policies in the Regional Transportation Plan.
+Phase 2: Regional safety policies and strategies – July 2016 to January 2017.
+Working with a technical work group, this phase will result in an draft high injury corridors assessment and safety performance measures and targets.

 Phase 4: Adoption – 2018.
 A public review draft of the new Regional Transportation Safety Strategy will be released for review and comment prior to being proposed for adoption.